AdarshRawat1/gsoc-2024/README.md

 - Automated preview creation for pull requests, including preview link and deployment status in comments.
 - Managed broken builds by updating PR comments with status information.
 ## Key Improvements
-> [!NOTE]
-> Previews in this report are mockups and do not reflect the current state of the documentation.
-They were used for iterative development during the project.

 ### High-Quality Diagrams with Interactive SVGs